andrew-canaday/libyimmo/doc/core/index.rst

-So, for instance, the *protocol* doesn't have to worry about checking ``EAGAIN`` on ``send()``, fiddling with ``ioctl``, handling ``SIGPIPE``, etc. The *server* doesn't have to concern itself with useir sessions, transactions, encoding, etc.
+So, for instance, the *protocol* doesn't have to worry about checking ``EAGAIN`` on ``send()``, fiddling with ``ioctl``, handling ``SIGPIPE``, etc. The *server* doesn't have to concern itself with user sessions, transactions, encoding, etc.
 The *user* code doesn't have to worry about validating input, transfer encoding, protocol versions, etc.